UBC-MDS/ssg_pymeans/CONDUCT.md

 ### License

-To the extent possible under law, the `ssg_pymeans` team has waived all copyright and related or neighboring rights to `ssg_pymeans` Code of Conduct.
+To the extent possible under law, the `ssg_kmeansr` team has waived all copyright and related or neighboring rights to `ssg_kmeansr` Code of Conduct.

 ### Attribute

-This code of conduct is based on the template established by the thoughtbot team [Code of Conduct by thoughtbot](https://thoughtbot.com/open-source-code-of-conduct) and tidytext group [Code of Conduct by tidytext](https://github.ubc.ca/ubc-mds-2017/DSCI_524_lab1_sophia28/blob/master/lab1.ipynb).
+This Code of Conduct is based on the template established by the Thoughtbot team [Code of Conduct by Thoughtbot](https://thoughtbot.com/open-source-code-of-conduct) and Contributor Covenant group [Code of Conduct by Contributor Covenant](https://www.contributor-covenant.org/).